 Up to this section, we discussed the difference of goals and objectives and we emphasized the importance of setting well-defined project objectives.
 Now, we will discuss how to set smart project objectives.
 Following the smart approach helps to make sure you have got everything in place while writing a well-defined project objective.

-The SMART is the acronym of the following;
+SMART is the acronym of the above.

-Smart Project Objectives
+Smart Project Objectives with Examples

 Now we will discuss each of them in detail.